cisocrgroup/pocoweb/frontend/public_html/doc.md

 have to set them accordingly.
 If the installation of Pocoweb comes with a local configured profiler, you can use `local` as value for your profiler.
-If not or if you want to use another profiler, you have to specifiy its URL.
+If not or if you want to use another profiler, you have to specify its URL.

 Do not forget to set the right language for the new project.
 The language field lists all available languages for your chosen profiler.